About Handmade Cities

 Phil Homan

-Phil Homan, who goes by PH Test, is a Seattle-based developer with a knack for multi-disciplinary work: projects include live-performance visuals, experimental programs, games, and video production—often with tooling he’s designed himself!
+Phil Homan, who goes by PH Test, is a Seattle developer with a knack for multidisciplinary work: live-performance visuals, experimental programs, games, and video production—often with tools he made himself!

 Phil joined Handmade Cities to help Abner with matters related to streaming, recording, and A/V support at the conferences.